PyTables/PyTables/doc/source/cookbook/no_root_install.rst

 By `Koen van de Sande <http://www.tibed.net>`_.

-.. warning:: contents of this recipe recipe may be outdated.
+.. warning:: contents of this recipe may be outdated.

 This guide describes how to install PyTables and its dependencies on Linux or other \*nix systems when your user account is not root.